oortcloud/meteorite/README.md

     mrt run

-Just install everything listed in `smart.json`
+Just install everything listed in `smart.json`, but don't run any underlying `meteor` command

     mrt install

-Show the path to the project specific copy of `meteor`

-    mrt home

 See usage for all commands